Spend your summer with us.

 Leaving Summer Session One

-Students only attending Session One are required to move out of Summer Housing by 12 pm on Saturday, July 1.
-Keys must be returned to The Residence on Fifth Service desk or charges will be issued to students accounts for lost keys and lock re-cores.
+Students only attending Session One are required to move out of Summer Housing by 12 pm on Saturday, June 30.
+Keys and laundry cards must be returned to The Residence on Fifth Service desk or charges will be issued to students accounts for lost keys and lock re-cores.

 Moving into Summer Session Two

-Students attending only Session Two can expect to move into their Summer Housing assignment on Sunday, July 2 after 12pm.
-Additional details will be provided in the email correspondence regarding key pick-up and check-in.
+Students attending only Session Two can expect to move into their Summer Housing assignment on Sunday, July 1 after 12pm.
+Additional details will be provided in the email correspondence.

 Leaving Summer Session Two

-Summer Housing residents leaving after Session Two are required to move out of Summer Housing by 12 pm on Saturday, August 12.
-All Summer assignment keys must be returned to The Residence on Fifth Service desk or charges will be issued to students accounts for lost keys and lock re-cores.
+Summer Housing residents leaving after Session Two are required to move out of Summer Housing by 12 pm on Saturday, August 11.

-All hard keys issued for summer housing are expected to be returned the the front desk at the Residence on Fifth upon check-out.
+All hard keys and laundry cards issued for summer housing are expected to be returned the front desk at the Residence on Fifth upon check-out.

 - At time of check out, an envelope will be provided for the key return by the desk attendant.
 Please complete the information requested on the envelope and you will receive a receipt of the return for your records.

-- If a key is not returned, the student will be billed to their student account up to $150 for a recore of the lock.
+- If a key or laundry card is not returned, the student will be billed to their student account up to $170 for a recore of the lock and/or replacement of laundry card.

-- The deadline to check-out for Session One is Saturday, July 1 at 12 pm, and the deadline to check-out for Session Two is Saturday, August 12 at 12 pm.
+- The deadline to check-out for Session One is Saturday, June 30 by 12 pm.

 Frequently Asked Questions

-Q: If I live in Fairfax Apartments during the Spring 2017 semester can I just stay in my room for the summer?
+Q: If I live in a building that is being used for summer housing during the Spring 2018 semester can I just stay in my room for the summer?

 A: All students must apply for Summer Housing, even if your building is open for summer.
-If you live in one of our summer residence halls/apartments and wish to stay for the duration of both summer sessions we will try our best to allow you to stay in your space.
+If you live in one of our summer residence halls/apartments and wish to stay for the summer, we will try our best to allow you to stay in your space.
 Please note that some maintenance work and deep cleaning will need to occur in the summer – so some rooms may not be available to stay in and cleaning will need to happen.
 If this is the case, we will notify you of your need to move.

 Q: Can graduate students or doctorate students live in Summer Housing?